Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 One of the top destinations in the U.S. can’t be overlooked either.
-The Grand Canyon is up to a mile deep, 18 miles wide and stretches for 277 miles and while you could simply head to one of the South Rim overlooks, hiking is really the thing to do here with everything from easy treks to challenging multi-day hikes.
+The Grand Canyon is up to a mile deep, 18 miles wide, and stretches for 277 miles and while you could simply head to one of the South Rim overlooks, hiking is really the thing to do here with everything from easy treks to challenging multi-day hikes.
 The Rim Trail is one of the most popular as it’s easily accessible with many possible starting points.
 To get away from the crowds, head to the North Rim or the remote Havasu Canyon region, home to famous Havasu Falls and stunning turquoise pools.
-When the heat gets too intense, they can provide a swim of a lifetime, surrounded by the surreal scenery.
+When the heat gets too intense, they can provide a swim of a lifetime, surrounded by surreal scenery.

 Two hours north of Phoenix, Sedona enjoys a more mild climate.
-It’s known for its magnificent red rock formations and its mysterious vortexes, swirling centers of energy that is said to be conducive for meditation, healing, and reconnecting with nature.
+It’s known for its magnificent red rock formations and its mysterious vortexes, swirling centers of energy that are said to be conducive to meditation, healing, and reconnecting with nature.
 As such, you’ll find plenty of New Age shops in town, along with art galleries featuring paintings of this stunningly beautiful area.
-It’s a place ripe for outdoor adventure, with opportunities for Jeep tours, mountain biking, and hiking, or even yoga on the rocks.
+It’s a place ripe for outdoor adventure, with opportunities for Jeep tours, mountain biking, hiking, or even yoga on the rocks.

 A man-made reservoir on the Colorado River, Lake Powell sits on the border of Arizona and Utah, created when the construction of Glen Canyon Dam caused flooding of the Glen Canyon.
 Today it’s one of the most popular destinations in the state, providing opportunities for fun on the water and enjoying pristine beaches.
 Many come to rent a houseboat and spend their nights floating, although there are plenty of things to enjoy during the day no matter where you stay in this desert oasis, including water skiing, swimming, and fishing.